wheresrhys/keen-query/README.md

 Make sure you have KEEN_READ_KEY and KEEN_PROJECT_ID env vars set

-*Note: if you work in the next FT team you need n-keen-query (identical syntax to this component, but wrapped in some sensible default settings)*

 - `kq 'page:dwell->count()->filter(!user.isStaff)'` will output an ASCII table of data
 - `kq convert 'https://... some long Keen url'` can be used to convert existing queries to the format below
 - `kq print 'https://... some long Keen url'` can be used to output ASCII tables given a Keen query url